Dashing Through the Snow: Your Guide to Getting Around North Lake Tahoe this Winter

-North Lake Tahoe’s 12 alpine communities are poppin’ this winter, and now it’s even easier to navigate the lake.
-With the roll-out of new transportation initiatives, visitors and locals can get around the area safely and easily.
+North Lake Tahoe’s 12 alpine communities offer breathtaking winter experiences each year, and since the roll-out of various transportation initiatives, getting around, parking and traveling safely has never been easier.
 Read on for how you can spend less time on the road and more time having fun!

 Winter Driving Tips